joseterrera/sql-alchemy/README.md

-This is a blogging application using flask and sql alchemy.
+This is a blogging application using flask and sql alchemy and using basic CRUD operations.

 Below are the steps that should get one started using the app:

 ### Packages installed
 ```console